-If interest rates had been 0.25% basis point higher and all other variables were held constant, the Company's net profit before income tax for the years of 2023 and 2022 would have increased by \$25,653 thousand and \$26,545 thousand, respectively.
+If interest rates had been 0.25% basis point higher and all other variables were held constant, the Company's net profit before income tax for the years ended December 2024 and 2023 would have increased by \$20,632 thousand and \$25,653 thousand, respectively.
 Due to the impact of variable interest rate cash and cash equivalents and short-term borrowings.